15 Important Life Lessons to Teach Kids as They Grow by Robin Belliveau (The Intuitive Parent)

 As a Parent Coach and Mentor, I have learned to apply my training to my own life.
 You know the saying - “If you're going to talk the talk, you've got to walk the walk”?
 I have definitely been doing that!
 Now, instead of having the habitual mindset of only working on problems I wanted to solve, so I can move away from them by getting them out of my life, I have been practicing envisioning what I want for my own future…. a moving towards, so to speak.
 This has shifted me from only setting goals, to getting excited for the vision of exactly what I want, so those goals could be even more focused.

 In this journey, I decided that in order to help other parents with the same thing, I could find a way to inspire you all to create exciting future visions for yourselves.
-To help with this inspiration, I have opened up my blog to include stories from all of you!
+To help with this inspiration, I would love to hear stories from you!

 Do you have a story like this to share but don’t have the outlet?
 Do you have a blog already and would like more exposure?
 Do you have an “Ah-ha!” parenting moment that is just too good not to share?
 Have you taken more control over your life in order to set a better example for your children?